pralayaPanta/AI-900/1-AIOverview.md

 ### Generative AI in Azure
 - Azure OpenAI Service - solution for deploying customising, and hosting generative AI models.

+### Azure AI Content Moderator
+- an Azure AI Services service that is used to check text, image, and video content for material that is potentially offensive.

 ### Challenge or Risk of AI
 - Bias can affect results